Strength Training for Kids

 - A child’s strength-training program shouldn’t be a scaled-down version of an adult’s weight training regimen.
 Kids who strength train should learn proper techniques and know how to use the equipment safely.

 - Trainers who work at schools, gyms, and in weight rooms know about strength training.
 But look for someone who is a certified strength-training expert and who has experience working with kids and teens.”(Gavin, 2018)

 “Here are some guidelines when considering youth strength-training programs:

 - An instructor-to-child ratio of no more than 1 to 10.

 - The instructor should have an approved strength-training certification and experience with kids and strength training.

 - Warm-up with at least 5–10 minutes of aerobic activity and dynamic stretching.
 Cool down with less intense activity and static stretching.

 - Begin with one set of 8–15 repetitions of 6–8 exercises that focus on the major muscle groups of the upper and lower body and core.

-- Kids can start with body weight exercises (such as sit-ups and push-ups) and work on technique without using weights.
-When proper technique is mastered, a relatively light weight can be used with a high number of repetitions (8–15).
-Increase the weight, number of sets, or types of exercises as strength improves.
+- Kids can start with bodyweight exercises (such as sit-ups and push-ups) and work on technique without using weights.
+When proper technique is mastered, can use relatively lightweight with a high number of repetitions (8–15).
+Increase the weight, the number of sets, or types of exercises as strength improves.